-For partygoers and party throwers, FDA recommends the following tips for two seasonal favorites:
+For partygoers and party throwers, the FDA recommends the following tips for two seasonal favorites:

 - Unpasteurized juices and juices that have not been further processed are at higher risk of food- borne illness.
 Look for the warning label to identify juice that hasn’t been pasteurized or otherwise processed, especially packaged juice products made on site.
 If unsure, always ask if juice has been pasteurized or not.
 Normally, juice in boxes, bottles or cans from your grocer’s frozen food case, refrigerated section, or shelf has been pasteurized or otherwise processed to reduce harmful microorganisms.

 - Before bobbing for apples—a favorite Halloween game—reduce the risk of bacteria by thoroughly rinsing the apples under cool running water.
 As an added precaution, use a produce brush to remove surface dirt.

 The FDA joins eye care professionals in discouraging consumers from using illegal decorative (colored) contact lenses.
 These are contact lenses that have not been approved by the FDA for safety and effectiveness.
 Consumers should only use brand name contact lenses from well-known contact lens companies.